-AT&T’s 136-year history of innovation is a story about people from all walks of life and all kinds of backgrounds coming together to connect people to their world anywhere, anytime and on any device.
-It is our diverse, inclusive culture that welcomes all points of view, that makes us who we are: a great place to work, a desired business partner and a committed member of the communities we serve.
-This inclusive culture is something we live every day; our employees expect it and our customers and shareowners benefit from it.
+AT&T’s 134-year history of innovation is a story about people from all walks of life and all kinds of backgrounds coming together to improve the human condition.
+It is our diversity, coupled with an inclusive culture that welcomes all points of view – which makes us who we are: a great place to work, a desired business partner and a committed member of the communities we serve.
+This welcoming culture is something we live and breathe every day; our employees expect it and our customers and shareowners benefit from it.

-At AT&T, our employees have long honored essential core values.
-We do not simply support our communities; we are engaged, contributing members of them.
-That’s why for more than a century, we have helped shape communities though our philanthropic efforts.
-Through volunteerism and giving, we make a real difference where we work … and live.
+At AT&T our hundreds of thousands of employees have long understood a basic fact: We do not simply support our communities; we are members of them.
+That’s why for more than a century we have helped shape those communities though our philanthropic efforts.
+Through volunteerism and giving, we make a difference.

-For the past 26 years, the AT&T Foundation has been pivotal in enriching and engaging in the communities we serve.
-The Foundation specifically supports non-profit organizations and programs that foster inclusion and create opportunities for diverse populations.
+For the past 25 years, the AT&T Foundation has been pivotal in enriching and strengthening the diverse communities we serve.
+The Foundation specifically supports nonprofit organizations and projects that increase inclusion and create opportunities for diverse populations.

-AT&T’s global customer base is as diverse as the world's population, and we strive to serve our customers in the language they prefer.
-It’s all about helping individuals see how AT&T can connect them to their world.
+AT&T’s global customer base is as diverse as the planet’s population, and we do our best to serve our customers in the language they prefer.
+It’s all about helping each individual see how AT&T can improve his or her life.
 To that end, we constantly ask ourselves: How can we improve the way we connect with an even wider array of people?

 AT&T is among the world’s best when it comes to finding and doing business with diverse suppliers.
 Our Supplier Diversity Programs began in 1968.
 Since this time, AT&T has spent more than $50 billion dollars with minority, women and disabled veteran businesses.